Building your own Piezo-Preamp

 1 Like

-The piezoelectric effect is achieved by crystals which are polarized by structural alignment under heat using an electromagnetic field.
-Heat allows these crystals to polarize under the effect of the electromagnetic field, but if only heat is applied the crystals will depolarize.
+The piezoelectric effect is achieved by crystals which are polarized by structural alignment which happens when a strong (several Kilovolts) electric field is induced, typically combined with heat.
+Heat allows these crystals to polarize easier under the effect of the electric field, but if only heat is applied the crystals will depolarize.
 This means the piezoelectric effect of a piezo speaker/mic will be weakened or gone when too much heat is applied to it.

 Source: PI Piezo Tutorial: Temperature Effects